marcelokscunha/sample-genai-edge-assistant/visual_assistant_js/README.md

 ## Getting started using Amplify for frontend deployment

-### Pushing the frontend code to an empty Github repository

-For the setup to be working seamlessly, you will need to push the content of the current directory (visual_assistant_js) to the root of a new Github repository.
-This repository will be used by AWS Amplify to deploy the frontend.
+To deploy the frontend you have 2 options:

+1. Deploy using the Amplify build system
+2. Deploy the frontend locally for development.

+> If you followed all the instructions from the main [README.md](../README.md), you already deployed using option 1. and you can skip this whole README if you don't want to further customize/develop.

-### Deploying with Amplify
+### 1. Deploying with Amplify

 To deploy the Webapp to Amplify, you can go into the Amplify console on you AWS account and click on deploy a new app.
-You will then be prompted to setup a Github integration between Amplify on your AWS account and your Github account. **Ideally you have your own version of the GitHub, to avoid any issue with the public repository.**
+You will then be prompted to setup a Github integration between Amplify on your AWS account and your Github account. **Ideally you have your own version (Fork) of the GitHub, to avoid any issue with the public repository.**

 You can limit AWS integration to solely access the frontend repository.
 Just follow the instructions and select the correct Github branch to deploy the application.
 Deploy the application as a monorepo app, with the root directory set to the current directory `visual_assistant_js`.